 That research study comprised a systematic literature review and meta-analysis to further explore the relationship between response time during treatment and eating disorder remission status.
-The goal was look at how accurately the end of treatment remission status could be predicted based on early response to treatment for anorexia nervosa (AN), bulimia nervosa (BN), and binge eating disorder (BED).
+The goal was to look at how accurately the end of treatment remission status could be predicted based on early response to treatment for anorexia nervosa (AN), bulimia nervosa (BN), and binge eating disorder (BED).

 The study showed that early response was predictive of remission for the participants with AN and BED.
 The effect was not observed in participants with BN.
 Here’s a breakdown of the results: